mathhulk/advancedbans/README.md

 define("DATABASE_DATABASE", "database");
 ```

-Configuration options are also available for AdvancedBan Panel.
-These options allow you to change how AdvancedBan Panel functions.
-The configuration file for AdvancedBan Panel is located at `static\configuration.json`.
+Configuration options are also available for AdvancedBans.
+These options allow you to change how AdvancedBans functions.
+The configuration file for AdvancedBans is located at `static\configuration.json`.
 Once you have made changes to the configuration file, I would suggest placing the configuration file in a JSON validator to make sure you have not removed something you should not have.

-Please note that the **version** must be changed from **stable** to **legacy** or **beta** in order to use AdvancedBan Panel with AdvancedBan version 1.2.5 or 2.1.6. **Stable** denotes use of AdvancedBan version 2.1.5.
+Please note that the **version** must be changed from **stable** to **legacy** or **beta** in order to use AdvancedBans with AdvancedBan version 1.2.5 or 2.1.6. **Stable** denotes use of AdvancedBan version 2.1.5.
 ```json
 {
     "version": "stable",